AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Drivers who have a DUI

-The USAA has a healthy list of discounts that save the average driver $725 per year.
-Remember that all discounts extend to your family members as well.
-That being said, USAA’s discounts will vary depending on the state you’re in, so be sure to speak to an agent to find out which savings are available to you.
+USAA has a healthy list of discounts that save the average driver $840 per year.
+That said, USAA’s discounts will vary depending on the state you’re in, so be sure to speak to an agent to find out which savings are available to you and your family.
 Here are some examples:

 • Multi-vehicle discount